Missing Black Girls: Still Invisible

 But what about our daughters?

-It is not kind to teach girls to lower their guard around any male regardless of how he chooses to view himself.
+It is not kindness to instruct her to lower her guard for any male—no matter what he chooses to call himself.

-We can’t ignore that in a world obsessed with “inclusion,” Black girls are still excluded from basic humanity.
+In a culture obsessed with “inclusion,” Black girls are still shut out of basic humanity.

 10 Dangerous Beliefs That Have Harmed Women Around the World